oceanprotocol-archive/predict-eth/examples/ready-submit-eth-ocean-data-linear-model.md

 rmse = mean_squared_error(y_test, predictions, squared=False) # result is 103
 ```

-Wow!
-68% and an rmse of 103, that is good right?
-Well, what about if instead of using all the data we use only one hour of the day?
+ok!
+68% and an rmse of 103, those are acceptable initial results but, wait a second, what about if instead of using all the data we deploy or model for only one hour of the day, say 10am?

 ```python